Aeredren/NCP/README.md

 - ./subject -> the project instructions and expectations .pdf
 - ./obj -> .o C object files

+## How to use :
+Files serve by the server MUST be located in the "files" directory.

 ## How to write to file nicely
 DO NOT use string specific fn because we gonna work on not string files !!